tfwright/live_admin/README.md

 * `components` - override portions of the UI
 * `ecto_repo` - module used to execute queries

-For more information about how to use options, see documentation for `LiveAdmin.base_configs_schema/0`.
+*For more information about how to use options, see documentation for `LiveAdmin.base_configs_schema/0`.*

-For additional convenience and control, configuration in LiveAdmin can be set at 3 different levels.
+---

-From more specific to more general, they are:
+Configuration in LiveAdmin can be set at 3 different levels.
+From more local to more global, they are:

 ### Resource